 - 1. Direct management by DG HOME: During the development period, if necessary, actions may also be implemented directly by the Commission.
 This could include, in particular, Union financial support for activities in the form of grants (including to Member State national authorities), public procurement contracts and/or reimbursement of costs incurred by external experts. - 2.
 Shared management: During the development phase, Member States will be required to adapt their national systems in order to access the ESP rather than individual systems (this is for the outgoing messages from Member States) and for changes to the answers of their search requests (the incoming messages towards Member States).
 An update of the existing NUI implemented for EES and ETIAS will also be performed. - 3.
-Indirect management: eu-LISA will cover the development part of all IT strands of the project, i.e. the interoperability components, the update of the national uniform interface (NUI) in each Member State, the update of the communication infrastructure between the central systems and the national uniform interfaces, the migration of biometric templates from the existing biometric matching systems of SIS and Eurodac to the shared BMS and the data cleansing activity that goes with this.
+Indirect management: eu-LISA will cover the development part of all IT strands of the project, i.e. the interoperability components, the update of the national uniform interface (NUI) in each Member State, the update of the communication infrastructure between the central systems and the national uniform interfaces, the migration of biometric templates from the existing biometric matching systems of SIS and Eurodac to the shared BMS and with the data cleansing activity that goes with this and the upgrade of the capacity of SIS due to increase of searches by MS on the central system.